Sofia Richie Pitied As Strappy Mini Dress Dinner Date With Scott Disick Shows Kris Jenner Tagging Along

 “Sofia is sulking on this dinner date.
 This is not a BD party rather a show shooting opp.
 Look who’s attending….” was another comment.

 Kris Jenner is known to be hands-on when it comes to managing her family.
-The mother of six is an executive producer on the family’s Keeping Up With The Kardashians show, with the series frequently sending fans reminders that this mom keeps tabs on all of her kids’ business ventures.
+The mother-of-six is an executive producer on the family’s Keeping Up With The Kardashians show, with the series frequently sending fans reminders that this mom keeps tabs on all of her kids’ business ventures.
 Kris oversees elements of Kim Kardashian and Kylie Jenners’ businesses – Kris also receives a cut for managing her children.
-Clearly, Kris’ matriarchal grip extends beyond direct members of her family, though.
+It seems Kris’ matriarchal grip extends beyond direct members of her family.

 Scott Disick and Sofia Richie can't help but have a good time whenever they're together. ❤️ https://t.co/8ltrTWnRu9